atlarge-research/opencraft-tutorial/README.md

 ## Modify Opencraft Configuration

-Now we will change the configuration of Opencraft to see how that affects the system behavior
+In this part, you will change the configuration of Opencraft to see how that affects the system behavior

 Run the following commands to create a new configuration for your current experiment: